SuchSoftware/practical-microservices/instructor-guide.md

 * No exercise
 * We're not doing anything new, so we're not doing this as an exercise
-* But do it as a verbal exercise
-    * Look in src/catalog-component/index.js.
-Where would the Transcription handlers go?
-    * It's the same template as what we did for Transcoded
+* Show the code - It's the same template as what we did for Transcoded
-    * And then we also handle
 * Then we also handle `catalog`'s `Transcribed` event to write a `Cataloged` event

-## Step 14: Subscribing to the Message Store

-`git checkout step-14`

-* No exercise
-* We're not coding this as a group because how to write the subscription is particular to the code in this workshop.
-It isn't going to teach you more about microservices.
-* Do call out the `originStreamName` passed into the subscription for the `transcode` and `transcribe` handlers.
-* The streamName is the category we’re subscribing to.
-To handle commands, we subscribe to the :command stream

-## Step 15: Touring the application changes
+## Step 14: Touring the application changes

-`git checkout step-015`
+`git checkout step-014`

 * Keeping it simple.
 Anyone can upload a video.
 Can’t foresee any problem with that!
 * Videos are named after their id.
 Can’t foresee any problems with that!
-Notice that the Application’s job here is to just get the command to the message store That’s all it has available at the moment
+* Notice that the Application’s job here is to just get the command to the message store
+* That’s all it has available at the moment
-That’s why the view video route has the interstitial Notice that the reads are now just like any other HTTP handler you’ve work with before.
+* That’s why the view video route has the interstitial
+* Notice that the reads are now just like any other HTTP handler you’ve work with before.
 What we’ve done is decouple our write model from our read model

 ## Step 16: Aggregating the results into View Data